 ISAE 3410 survives, but with a reduced role.
 ISSA 5000 incorporates the GHG-specific requirements from ISAE 3410, so for most CSRD engagements, ISSA 5000 alone will be sufficient.
 ISAE 3410 continues to apply only when the practitioner provides a separate conclusion specifically on a GHG statement (as distinct from GHG data within a broader sustainability statement).
 The IAASB has indicated that ISAE 3410 will eventually be withdrawn once ISSA 5000 is fully effective and the transition is complete.

-For practitioners, the transition means learning one new standard rather than navigating the interaction between two existing ones.
+For practitioners, the transition means learning one new standard rather than working across two existing ones.
 ISSA 5000 is more specific than ISAE 3000 on sustainability-relevant topics: it addresses estimation uncertainty in sustainability data, forward-looking information (targets, transition plans), qualitative disclosures, and value chain data, none of which ISAE 3000 was designed to handle.

 The timing matters for engagement planning.
 If your client’s financial year ends 31 December 2026, and the sustainability statement covers FY2026, ISSA 5000 is available for that engagement (the period begins on or after 15 December 2026).
 If the financial year ends 30 June 2027, ISSA 5000 applies.
 For FY2025 engagements (reports issued in 2026), ISAE 3000 (Revised) remains the applicable standard.
 Your firm should be planning the methodology transition now, not when the first ISSA 5000 engagement lands.